linda038638/Midterm_unity3D/README.md

 # Midterm_unity3D
  FirstPerson Shooting Game

- Hello, welcome to My 3D FPS Game.
+ Hello, welcome to My Firse 3D FPS Game.

+ This game is about a park full of ghosts that suddenly appears, and the nearby residents  invited a chineses priest to sealed those ghosts.

+ The design of the ghosts is inspired by my group experience at school.
+ There are a lot of nasty people who are greedy, lazy, and complaning just like ghosts around my college life.

  ----------------------------------------------------------------
- Motivation:
+ My Motivation for creating this game:
  Before creating VR game, I should practice how to use the unity3D.
  Hence, I decided to create A FirstPerson Shooting Game first, to learn the skills about Interaction of 3D object.

- The learning Target:
+ The learning Target and Game Planning:

  A.part:Blender
  1.Lowpoly stylize Modeling